martinhunter/apihook/README.md

 # apihook
-> dynamically hook python functions params and results
+> dynamically hook/replace object globally.

 ## usable situations
 1. run your program once and record params/results for unittest
 2. run your program once and record params/results to mock api calls
+3. run your program and replace

 ## usage
 e.g.